maxweis/specy/README.md

 To reconfigure your output setup, run specy with -r or --reconfigure

+To get the minimum size of your terminal window to display specy use -d or --dimensions

 ###License
 *specy* is licensed under the GNU General Public License version 3